david-lafontant/Awesome-Books/README.md

 ## Notice

-This version derive from my previous shared work with 👤 **Muhammad Rizo Abdunazarov**
+This version derive from my previous shared work in module 2 block 1 with 👤 **Muhammad Rizo Abdunazarov**

 ## Show your support